SegFaultAX/graffiti/README.md

 graph({ "xs": range(100) }, "m", "n")
 ```

-In this case, graph-py will only evaluate what's needed to compute m and n, but
+In this case, graffiti will only evaluate what's needed to compute m and n, but
 not the rest of the graph.
 You can also build nested graphs with dependencies
 across nesting levels: